Off to the United States for your masters? You’re in for an amazing experience.

 - Other expenses

-Your calculations do not matter here; the university provides these figures regardless of your actual costs.
-Whatever the total, you'll need to demonstrate your ability to meet or exceed this figure in the right column.
+Your calculations do not matter here; the university provides these figures regardless of your actual costs and you will need to submit your financial documents for I-20 to prove that you’ll be able to afford it.
+Whatever the total, you’ll need to demonstrate your ability to meet or exceed this figure in the right column.

 Proving financial ability for the US I-20 form

 Any source of funding you have towards your education will go into the right-hand column.
 Most students focus on personal funds, scholarships, and funds from another source (such as loans).